aarongilly/aarongilly.github.io/_drafts/2020-4-25-391-seven-years-tracked.md

 April 22nd, 2013 was seven years ago.
 It was the first day I committed to using a point-tracking system to better manage my life.
 It was based on an idea I stole from a Demetri Martin stand up special.
 In that special Demetri talked about how he used his points system for **26 weeks**.
 It was my goal at the time to do it for 5, or maybe 10 weeks.
 That seemed like a daunting commitment.

-I just finished week number *three hundred sixty five*.
+I just finished week number *three hundred sixty five*[^1].

 My tracking system has grown and changed alongside me.
-I went from a guy living by himself with a girlfriend who was *very* far away to being married to said girl, going through a series of apartments, getting some cats, switching careers, buying a couple cars, buy our first house together, and becoming parents[^1].
+I went from a guy living by himself with a girlfriend who was *very* far away to being married to said girl, going through a series of apartments, getting some cats, switching careers, buying a couple cars, buy our first house together, and becoming parents[^2].

 It was originally managed via pieces of paper I carried around, and a once-weekly Excel data entry task.
 Then I moved to Google Sheets.
 Then I moved to Google Forms.
 More recently, I moved to a custom web app I built.
 I used to care very much about the points system.
 Slowly, its value as a free-flowing journal overcame its value as a rigid framework of points-tracking.
 Now I’m thinking of going back to a variation on the point system idea.